yig/NN-VIPSS/ReadMe.md

 8. --max_iter: Followed by the a integer number, the default value 10000.
 You can finetune the number if you want early stop or more iteration for smoother results.

-9. -w : MST weight type, 0 for angle score, 1 for both a conbined weight(sqrt(dist) * score), default is 0.
+9. -w : MST weight type, 0 for angle score, 1 for a conbined weight(sqrt(dist) * score), default is 0.
 You may try 1 if the init normals are not correctly flipped for some tricky cases, especially when the there are large missing part on dense sampling cases.

 Some examples have been placed at data folder for testing:
-1. $./vipss -i ../../data/points/doghead.xyz -o {your_own_out_dir}/doghead.ply
+$./vipss -i ../../data/points/doghead.xyz -o {your_own_out_dir}/doghead.ply

 The program will generate the predicted normal in [input file name]_normal.ply.
 If -s is included in the command line, the program will generate the surface as the zero-level set of the solved implicit function ([input file name]_surface.ply).

 :bell: To generate all the example in the paper, please run the makefigure.sh script in the vipss folder:
 check makefigure.sh file, and replace the out_dir with your output directory.

 :mega: For further questions about the code and the paper, please contact Jianjun Xia  jianjun.x@wustl.edu (might be invalid after he graduated).
 You can also contact Prof. Tao Ju at taoju@wustl.edu.